EXHIBITION

 Dhuluny: the war that never ended, is a quote from local Elder and traditional owner Dinawan Uncle Bill Allen, who wanted this exhibition to not only address the declaration of Martial Law, and the ensuing frontier violence, but the ongoing violence experienced by Aboriginal people.
 Artists in this exhibition comprise entirely contemporary and historical Wiradyuri artists, along with historical colonial works that depict the region around the time of Martial Law from the State Library of NSW collection.
 These historical works act like footholds for understanding the context of contemporary artists.

+This project has been developed and supported with the Wiradyuri Traditional Owners Central West Aboriginal Corporation.
 This project has been assisted by the Australian Government through Creative Australia, its principal arts investment and advisory board.
+This project has also been proudly funded by NSW Government.

 The Dhuluny Project